argumentcomputer/zk-light-clients/aptos/README.md

 - `light-client`: The main library that contains the light client implementation.
 It is in charge of producing proofs regarding the consensus of the chain and inclusion of some account values in a Merkle Tree.
 - `core`: The core library that contains the data structures and utilities used by the light client.
-- `aptos-programs`: A library that exposes the WP1 programs used to generate proofs for our light client.*
+- `aptos-programs`: A library that exposes the Sphinx programs used to generate proofs for our light client.*
-- `programs/*`: Actual implementations of the WP1 programs.
+- `programs/*`: Actual implementations of the Sphinx programs.

 ## Development